lley154/algorand-development-environment/README.md

 - Select the myWallet in the wallet dropdown menu
 - Select Connect KMD
 - Enter the password you set when creating the wallet above
+- Fund one of the accounts

-Next, try to create a transaction to send funds between the two accounts using the transaction wizard
+- Create a transaction to send funds between the two accounts using the transaction wizard

 ## npm Setup (for the typescript Algorand marketplace)